DaintyJet/Daintyjet/README-old.md

-I am just a student...
+I am just another student!

 Do I know what I am doing?
 No!

 I just like computers, and school I guess.

-Hopefully it goes well.
-If not I hope there is a plan...

 <!--
 **DaintyJet/Daintyjet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.